 The first releases of yamltodb used a generally fixed traversal order when generating SQL.
 This caused problems with complex dependencies between objects (e.g., views that depended on functions that depended on types).
 Release 0.8 introduced a topological sort of objects based on their dependencies.
 The resulting dependency graph is now used to drive SQL generation.
 This should eliminate most object dependency problems seen with the previous architecture.
 However, certain issues still remain.
-Specifically, if an object depends on a Postgres internally-defined object, or on an object defined by a Postgres extension, the Pyrseas utilities may not behave as expected (see issues 91 and 175 for additional discussion).
+Specifically, if an object depends on a Postgres internally-defined object, or on an object defined by a Postgres extension, the Pyrseas utilities may not behave as expected (see issue 175 for additional discussion).

 Pyrseas provides support for generating SQL statements to rename various database objects, e.g., ALTER TABLE t1 RENAME TO t2, using an ‘oldname’ tag which can be added to objects that support SQL RENAME.
 The tag has to be added manually to a YAML specification for yamltodb to act on it and cannot be kept in the YAML file for subsequent runs.
 This is not entirely satisfactory for storing the YAML file in a version control system.

 The yamltodb utility compares the existing and input metadata by constructing parallel, in-memory representations of the database catalogs and the input YAML specification.
 If the database has a large number of objects, e.g., in the thousands of tables, the utility’s memory usage may be noticeable.